 Rising non-food expenditures

-Since 2000, while expenditure on food grew six times, per capita non-food spending grew nearly ten times in India.
+Since 2000, while expenditure on food grew seven times, per capita non-food spending grew nearly eleven times in India.

 [3] Until now, the entire HCES questionnaire was asked to sample households in a single visit.
 In the latest Household Consumption Expenditure Survey, enumerators visit every sample household three times in successive months to canvas the survey schedule that is broken up into three parts.